ansibleguy/collection_opnsense/docs/source/modules/1_basic.rst

     ssl_verify, bool, false, true, "If the certificate of the target firewall should be validated.
 RECOMMENDED FOR PRODUCTION USAGE!" ssl_ca_file, path, false, \- , "If you use an internal certificate-authority to create the certificate of the target firewall, provide the path to its public key for validation." debug, boolean, false, false, "Used to en-/disable the debug mode.
 All API requests and responses will be shown as Ansible warnings at runtime.
-Will be hidden if the tasks 'no_log' parameter is set to 'true'." timeout, float, false, \- , "Manually override the modules default timeout"
+Will be hidden if the tasks 'no_log' parameter is set to 'true'." profiling, boolean, false, false, "Used to en-/disable the profiling mode.
+Time consumption of the module will be logged to '/tmp/ansibleguy.opnsense'." timeout, float, false, \- , "Manually override the modules default timeout"

 Modules managing multiple entries